stateful/docs.runme.dev/README.md

 export DENO_ACCESS_TOKEN="<insert-token-here>"
 ```

-then you can run a preview deployment via:
+then you can run a preview deployment and subsequently promote it to production via:

 ```sh { background=true }
 deployctl deploy \